 But World Enough and Time is the first of a trilogy of time travel novels.
-Join Robin and Dean Parker, a sister and brother who travel back in time to return Elizabeth Wynford back to her native Seventeeth Cn.
+Join Robin and Dean Parker, a sister and brother who travel back in time to return Elizabeth Wynford back to her native Seventeeth Century.
 Oh, would that it were that simple.
 Roger York is busy trying to figure out how to get one step ahead of the trio, but he’s not the person to worry about.
 Donald Long is even more persistently chasing the three with definite intent to inflict harm.
 You can read the first episode here, or see all the episodes here.
 Visit this space every Friday for a new episode!

 “Oh, dear,” sighed the matron as she looked Elizabeth up and down.